artefactory/deploy-fastai-torchserve-aiplatform/README.md

 ## Introduction

-Over the past few years, [FastAI](https://www.fast.ai/) has become one of the most cutting-edge open-source deep learning framework and the go-to choice for many machine learning use cases based on [PyTorch](https://pytorch.org/).
-It not only democratized deep learning and made it approachable to the general audiences, but also set as a role model on how scientific software shall be engineered, especially in Python programming.
-Currently, however, to deploy a FastAI model to production environment often involves setting up and self-maintaining a customized inference solution, e.g. with [Flask](https://flask.palletsprojects.com/en/1.1.x/), which is time-consuming and distracting to manage and maintain issues like security, load balancing, services orchestration, etc.
+Over the past few years, NLP has had a huge hype of transfer learning.
+[FastAI](https://www.fast.ai/) is a deep learning library which provides practitioners with high-level components that can quickly and easily provide state-of-the-art results in standard deep learning domains..
+It has become one of the most cutting-edge open-source deep learning framework and the go-to choice for many machine learning use cases based on [PyTorch](https://pytorch.org/).

-Recently, AWS developed *[TorchServe](https://github.com/pytorch/serve)* in partnership with Facebook, which is a flexible and easy-to-use open-source tool for serving PyTorch models.
-It removes the heavy lifting of deploying and serving PyTorch models with Kubernetes, and AWS and Facebook will maintain and continue contributing to TorchServe along with the broader PyTorch community.
-With TorchServe, many features are out-of-the-box and they provide full flexibility of deploying trained PyTorch models at scale so that a trained model can go to production deployment with few extra lines of code.
+Recently, AWS developed *[TorchServe](https://github.com/pytorch/serve)* in partnership with Facebook.
+TorchServe makes it easy to deploy PyTorch models at scale in production environments.
+It removes the heavy lifting of developing your own client server architecture.

-Meanwhile, GCP AI Platform Prediction has been a fully managed service that allows users to make real-time inferences via a REST API, and save Data Scientists and Machine Learning Engineers from managing their own server instances, load balancing, fault-tolerance, auto-scaling and model monitoring, etc. [cost-effective](https://cloud.google.com/ai-platform/prediction/pricing).
+Meanwhile, GCP AI Platform Prediction has been a fully managed  [cost-effective](https://cloud.google.com/ai-platform/prediction/pricing) service that allows users to make real-time inferences via a REST API, and save Data Scientists and Machine Learning Engineers from managing their own server instances.

 In this repository we demonstrate how to deploy a FastAI trained PyTorch model in TorchServe eager mode and host it in AI Platform Prediction.

-## Getting Started with A FastAI Model

-In this section we train a FastAI model that can solve a real-world problem with performance meeting the use-case specification.
-As an example, we focus on a **Scene Segmentation** use case from self-driving car.

-### Installation
+## Installation

 The first step is to install FastAI package, which is covered in its [Github](https://github.com/fastai/fastai) repository.